Life Stage Care For Your Dog from Tenaker Animal Hospital

 Senior pets often have special nutritional requirements as well.
 Pets with mobility issues may benefit from a pet food that contains glucosamine and/or fatty acids such as DHA and EPA.
 Older pets may also suffer from illnesses such as chronic kidney disease or heart disease.
 In some cases, feeding the appropriate pet food can actually be an effective method to manage these diseases.

 Keeping your pet at a healthy weight is an important part of your pet’s health and vitality.
 A pet that is overweight or underweight may be experiencing an illness and may be more susceptible to disease and injury.
 Obesity is a complicating factor in heart conditions, arthritis, liver conditions and other ailments.
 We know the decision on what to feed and treat grows more difficult each day.
 There are literally thousands of brands available to the pet food consumer nowadays.
 Unfortunately, the majority of the marketing of some products is geared towards our human interests rather than what may actually be best for your pet.
-Please discuss your pet’s nutrition and diet needs with us so that your pet will be a healthy as possible.
+Please discuss your pet’s nutrition and diet needs with us so that your pet will be a healthy as possible by visiting our Aurora Animal Hospital.